 Trafalgar Tours is one of the grande dames of the tour world, one that has escorted five million guests on trips around the world over the last century and has a solid track record.
 Today, it has 300 itineraries in 72 countries.
 Its strength lies in its ability to deliver both standard coach tours and also small group tours and specialized tours that highlight nature, history, food, and other specific areas of interest.

-- Countries: 72 countries on seven continents
+• Countries: 72 countries on six continents

-- Tour size average: The standard group size is about 40 guests.
+• Tour Size Average: The standard group size is about 40 guests.
 Trafalgar also offers Small Group Active Tours that have no more than 17 guests.

-- Tour type: Coach
+• Tour Type: Coach

 Credibility Check

 Trafalgar has a Feefo rating of 4.6/5 and received the company’s Platinum Trusted Service Award for 2022.
 On TourRadar, Trafalgar has a rating of 4.5/5 and is a gold partner, meaning the brand has a high rating and is recognized to promptly respond to queries.
 According to Trafalgar, it has a repeat guest rating of 53% with a 97% satisfaction rate.
-The brand has won over 80 awards including Travel Weekly’s Readers’ Choice Awards and USA Today’s 10Best Tour Company.
-It also hosts unedited reviews from its customers on its site.

 Tour Destinations